statsig-io/docs/docs/statsig-warehouse-native/analysis-tools/data-sources.md

 You could create an average TTL metric by averaging time_to_load, and group it by page route or filter to specific routes when creating your metric.

-As another example, you might precalculate some metrics yourself at a user-day grain - either to match your source-of-truth exactly or to add more complex logical fields:
+As another example, you might pre-calculate some metrics yourself at a user-day grain - either to match your source-of-truth exactly or to add more complex logical fields:

 | timestamp  | user_id       | company_id | country | page_loads | satisfaction_score | revenue_usd | net_revenue_usd |
 | ---------- | ------------- | ---------- | ------- | ---------- | ------------------ | ----------- | --------------- |